Jpark99/Quantum_Security/QuantumGuard_ChatBot/README.md

 ## Key generation: Kyber512

+The key is generated using Kyber512 asymmetric (or public-key) method.
+The steps are the following:

+1. Initially, the server generates a pair of public and private keys using Kyber512 key generation, and posts the public key for everyone.
+2. The client takes the public key and encapsulates it using Kyber512 encapsulation.
+The result is a private key and a ciphertext containing the private key.
+This ciphertext is sent to the server.
+3. The server receives the private key as ciphertext and decapsulates it to obtain the private key shared with the client.

 - This chatbot implementation uses scripts from https://github.com/GiacomoPope/kyber-py for Kyber512 encapsulation method

 - Kyber is a Post-Quantum Key Encapsualtion Method (PQ-KEM), resistant to Quantum Computer attacks

 - Kyber is based on Learning with Error Lattice problem, which is not efficiently solvable by any Quantum algorithm as of now

-- A simple look at KEM:
-    - Alice runs KeyGen() and generates a public and private key.
-Alice posts the public key, and keeps the privat key to herself
-    - Bob takes Alice's public key and runs Encapsulation(), getting a shared key and a ciphertext
-    - Bob keeps the shared key to himself and sends the ciphertext to Alice
-    - Alice runs Decapsulation() on the ciphertext with her private key gets the shared key
-    - Now Alice and Bob have the same shared key

 ![image](https://github.com/Jpark99/Quantum_Security/assets/10427379/00cd9bf7-794d-424d-a32a-e14660a7c50f)